zancas/OTF-Magic-Folder-proposal/objectives.rst

    overwritten objects in case the user didn't want this overwrite and wants to recover the old version.

+To ensure this recoverability property, the download process needs to backup the current (stale) local object, then overwrite it atomically (using the local filesystem's mv/rename operation) with the newly downloaded version.

 ..
 Also needed.
 Also from the Team Sync proposal: " *** ^-- MORE DRAGONS.
 Yesterday Daira came up with a good hack to subdue this dragon, too.
 Also ellided. "

 Objective 4—Implement algorithm for remove-to-local-sync